Guide to the English / Lemizh dictionary

 orange. adjective: (yellow-red) yphÌ.

 Grammatical context for verbs is given in parentheses.
-It starts with the Lemizh plot usage or with the case corresponding to the English subject, unless it is the nominative.
+It starts with the Lemizh plot usage or case corresponding to the English subject; Lemizh nominatives corresponding to subjects are not explicitly given.
 Lemizh cases corresponding to English objects, as well as hints on receptive and agentive usage, are given where necessary:

 Words that are treated in the tutorial (such as pronouns and prepositions) are linked to the appropriate chapters.

 - regular agent nouns in -er (‘giver, runner’); see the underlying verb and use the appropriate inner case, usually nom, but also acc with verbs of movement.

 - regular abstract nouns in -ness (‘blackness’); see the underlying adjective and use the appropriate inner case, usually cons for nouns describing states and fact for actions, but sometimes aff is appropriate.

 - regular abstract nouns in -ment (‘development’); see the underlying verb and use the appropriate inner case in analogy to nouns in ‘-ness’.